 Newton Trust - College MPhil Scheme 2017/18

 The Newton Trust - College Masters Studentship is part of the Graduate Funding Competition.
-These Studentships will be awarded to outstanding "home" students who want to carry out research MPhils with the goal of continuing to the PhD.
+These Studentships are awarded to outstanding 'Home' students to carry out research MPhils with the goal of continuing to the PhD.
 These Studentships are jointly funded by the Colleges and the Isaac Newton Trust.
-Darwin is one of the 19 Colleges providing funding as part of the scheme.

 If you are successful in receiving a Newton College Masters Studentship through the Graduate Funding Competition, you will be awarded a £12,000 studentship to cover fees and a contribution towards living costs.

-Please note that it is the Student Registry in collaboration with University Departments that makes the decisions as to who receives these awards rather than the participating Colleges.
+Please note that the Student Registry, in collaboration with University Departments, decides these awards (rather than the participating Colleges).
 This means that a successful student may have to transfer from the College which has offered membership to the College which is providing part of the funding, though it may also be the case that the College offering membership and the College providing part funding are one and the same.

 For further information see: